-Troy J. Bassett is currently an Associate Professor of English at Purdue University Fort Wayne (Indiana, USA).
+Troy J. Bassett is currently a Professor of English at Purdue University Fort Wayne (Indiana, USA).
 He received his B.S. in Mathematics from the California Institute of California and his Ph.D. in English from the University of Kansas.
 Besides the database, he has published widely in Victorian book history and literature.

 What is a circulating library?

 Circulating libraries were businesses that lent books to subscribers.
 The largest and most famous nineteenth-century circulating library was Mudie's Select Library, but there were dozen of such companies throughout the United Kingdom.
 Subscribers could join Mudie's, for instance, at prices beginning at one guinea (21s.) per year to borrow one book at time.
 For the price of less than one three-volume novel (31s.
 6d.), a subscriber could potentially read an limited number of books.